Podcasts for Church Leaders (2022 Edition)

 This was probably the first podcast I ever started listening to regularly back in my days as a student and it is now heading fast towards episode number 2,000.

-Three times a week John Piper is presented with listener-submitted questions or issues which are responded to with biblical references and decades of experience.
+Twice a week John Piper is presented with a listener-submitted question or issue which is responded to with biblical references and decades of experience.
 Sometimes directly in the studio, sometimes through a sermon clip from the past.

 The podcast is helpful to get an idea of some of the issues people are facing and how you could go about responding in a biblical and godly way.